-RIP ‘Ranking’ Roger Charlery, English Beat’s Lead Singer, Dies At 56
+‘Ranking’ Roger Charlery, English Beat’s Lead Singer, Dies At 56

 “Ranking” Roger Charlery, the English Beat’s lead singer and co-founder of General Public, passed away on March 26.
 He was 56-years-old.

-Roger’s death was confirmed by a representative from the late singer’s band, the English Beat.
-The English Beat also announced the passing of their lead singer earlier today.
+Roger’s death was confirmed by a representative from the late singer’s band.

 “[Roger Charlery] sadly passed away peacefully at home with his family by his side earlier today.
 Roger’s family would like to thank everyone for their constant support during this tough time.
 Roger was a fighter,” the English Beat said in a statement, according to TMZ.